When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Jetson Rogue Hoverboard: 53,000 units recalled.

-In 2016, half a million hoverboards were recalled (2).
-This included brands such as Sonic Smart Wheels, LayZ Board, and iHoverspeed.
+The situation got so bad that in 2016, half a million units were recalled (2).
+This massive wave affected brands like Sonic Smart Wheels, LayZ Board, and iHoverspeed.

 Safety Tip